 Note.
 (H) Household survey and (C) chief survey.
 Chief survey outcomes are framed to cover the city block rather than the household.
 For the coping appraisal of chiefs the list of measures is reduced to only organizing cleanings.
 For the mitigation behavior of chiefs the list of measures is: (a) collected information, (b) identified shelter, (c) shared information, (d) attended DRM meetings, (e) monitored alerts, (f) shared alerts, and (g) organized cleanings.
-Private mitigation measures of households: (a) prepare an emergency plan, (b) safely store valuables and documents, (c) make home improvements, (d) prepare a food/water kit, (e) identify shelter.
-Collective mitigation measures of households: (a) drainage/street cleaning, (b) proper waste management.
+Private mitigation measures of households: (a) prepare an emergency plan, (b) safely store valuables and documents, (c) make home improvements, (d) elevating yard (e) prepare a food/water kit, and (f) identify shelter.
+Collective mitigation measure of households: drainage canal and street cleaning